oracle-cne/ocne/doc/experimental/phase1/phase1.md

 ```

 ## Perform an ETCD Backup
 Follow these [instructions](../../cluster-management/etcd-backup.md) to backup the ETCD database.
-These backups should also be done periodically after the migration.

 ## Perform a Cluster Dump